kezabelle/django-adminlinks/docs/index.rst

     the specific administration view.

 * Optional :ref:`CSS <bundled_css>` and :ref:`JavaScript <bundled_js>` to
-  improve the functionality by
-  :ref:`providing "button" like links <preview_buttons>`, and a modal window for opening links.
+  improve the functionality by providing "button" like links, and a modal window for opening links.
 * Pretty reasonable documentation.
 Or at least that's the aim.
 * An additional view on all instances which subclass our